2021 Hyundai SUVs Are Among the Safest You Can Buy

-An SUV driver likely has many family members to worry about while on the road, including small children.
+An SUV driver likely may have family members to worry about when they’re car shopping, including small children.
 While there are many reliable SUVs on the current market, Hyundai SUV models make for some of the safest vehicles.

-The Hyundai Kona is a Top Safety Pick, meaning it got good scores in every crash test conducted by the IIHS.
+The 2021 Hyundai Kona is an IIHS Top Safety Pick, meaning it got good scores in every crash test conducted by the IIHS.
 Top Safety Pick vehicles also have to have either advanced or superior scores for preventing frontal collisions.
 The base trim also has a few useful safety features included, plus an easy-to-master infotainment system.

 2021 Hyundai Tucson models earn Top Safety Pick designations